oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS).md

 Oppia relies on a number of programs and third-party libraries.
 Many of these libraries are downloaded automatically for you when you run the `start.sh` script provided with Oppia.
 However, there are some things that you will need to do beforehand:

 1. Ensure that you have [Python 2.7](http://www.python.org/download/releases/2.7/) installed (Note: you can check this by running `python --version`).

-    a.
-If Python 2.7 is not installed, it is recommended to install via [Homebrew](https://brew.sh) like so:
+If Python 2.7 is not installed, you can install it via [Homebrew](https://brew.sh), as follows:

     ```
     brew install python@2